Item 1: Use the type system to express your data structures

 }

-struct DisplayProperties {
+pub struct DisplayProps {

-x: u32,
+pub x: u32,

-y: u32,
+pub y: u32,

 }

-There is one subtle point to consider though.
+There is one subtle point to consider, though.
 If you're dealing with a collection of things, you need to decide whether having zero things in the collection is the same as not having a collection.
-For most situations, the distinction doesn't arise and you can go ahead and use Vec<Thing>: a count of zero things implies an absence of things.
+For most situations, the distinction doesn't arise and you can go ahead and use (say) Vec<Thing>: a count of zero things implies an absence of things.

-However, there are definitely other rare scenarios where the two cases need to be distinguished with Option<Vec<Thing>> – for example, a cryptographic system might need to distinguish between "payload transported separately" and "empty payload provided".
-(This is related to the debates around the NULL marker columns in SQL.)
+However, there are definitely other rare scenarios where the two cases need to be distinguished with Option<Vec<Thing>>—for example, a cryptographic system might need to distinguish between "payload transported separately" and "empty payload provided".
+(This is related to the debates around the NULL marker for columns in SQL.)

 The second common concept arises from error processing: if a function fails, how should that failure be reported?
-Historically, special sentinel values (e.g. -errno return values from Linux system calls) or global variables (errno for POSIX systems) were used.
+Historically, special sentinel values (e.g., -errno return values from Linux system calls) or global variables (errno for POSIX systems) were used.
 More recently, languages that support multiple or tuple return values (such as Go) from functions may have a convention of returning a (result, error) pair, assuming the existence of some suitable "zero" value for the result when the error is non-"zero".

-In Rust, always encode the result of an operation that might fail as a Result<T, E>.
+In Rust, there's an enum for just this purpose: always encode the result of an operation that might fail as a Result<T, E>.
 The T type holds the successful result (in the Ok variant), and the E type holds error details (in the Err variant) on failure.
-Using the standard type makes the intent of the design clear, and allows the use of standard transformations (Item 3) and error processing (Item 4); it also makes it possible to streamline error processing with the ? operator.

-1: The situation gets muddier still if the filesystem is involved, since filenames on popular platforms are somewhere in between arbitrary bytes and UTF-8 sequences: see the std::ffi::OsString documentation.
+The situation gets muddier still if the filesystem is involved, since filenames on popular platforms are somewhere in between arbitrary bytes and UTF-8 sequences: see the std::ffi::OsString documentation.